Shadrach Minkins

 Shadrach Minkins (c.
 1814 – December 13, 1875) was an African-American fugitive slave from Virginia who escaped in 1850 and reached Boston.
 He also used the pseudonyms Frederick Wilkins and Frederick Jenkins.
 He is known for being freed from a courtroom in Boston after being captured by United States marshals under the Fugitive Slave Act of 1850.
 Members of the Boston Vigilance Committee freed and hid him, helping him get to Canada via the Underground Railroad.
 Minkins settled in Montreal, where he raised a family.
 Two men were prosecuted in Boston for helping free him, but they were acquitted by the jury.

 Early life

 Minkins was born into slavery about 1817 in Norfolk, Virginia.

 Escape and capture

-He escaped from slavery at age 33 in 1850 and reached Boston, Massachusetts, where he became a waiter.
+He escaped from slavery at age 33 in May 1850 and reached Boston, Massachusetts, where he became a waiter.
 Later that year, Congress enacted the Fugitive Slave Act, which allowed federal agents to seize escaped slaves living in free states and return them to their owners.
 It required law enforcement in all states to cooperate in enforcing this federal law.

 United States marshals, who posed as customers at Taft's Cornhill Coffee House where Minkins worked, arrested him on February 15, 1851.